mooreniemi/mooreniemi.github.io/_posts/2022-12-04-scenic-tour-of-hnsw.md

 for latency is to cluster similar things together and route the query only to the most "promising" clusters.
-Commonly we'll see [k-means](https://www.youtube.com/watch?v=4b5d3muPQmA&ab_channel=StatQuestwithJoshStarmer) used to cluster similar document vectors together, then we average each of those clusters to produce averaged "prototype" vectors, which we use much like terms in something like an inverted index.
+Commonly we'll see [k-means](https://www.youtube.com/watch?v=4b5d3muPQmA&ab_channel=StatQuestwithJoshStarmer) used for document vectors, then we average each of those clusters to produce averaged "prototype" vectors, which we use much like terms in something like an inverted index.
 Again, note that clustering offers a trade-off away from exact search: we get faster search, but lower recall, since we won't visit every cluster on every search.
 In the below, the "blue box" for ANN is that set of "prototype" vectors representing each of the clusters.

 ![](/images/lex-ann.png)